androidessence/MaterialDesignSpecs/README.md

     MaterialPalettes.LEVEL_500
 ```

-Please be aware that the color returned by the methods above is the color of the resource identifier, not the color itself.
+Please be aware that the Integer returned by the methods above is the Integer of the resource identifier, not the color itself.
 So, in order to give a TextView a random text color, it would be done like this:

 ```java
 	Integer randomColor = MaterialPalettes.getRandomColor();